electron-userland/electron-builder/docs/Auto Update.md

 You can use a private repository for updates with electron-updater by setting the `GH_TOKEN` environment variable (on user machine) and `private` option.
 If `GH_TOKEN` is set, electron-updater will use the GitHub API for updates allowing private repositories to work.

 Only for [very special](https://github.com/electron-userland/electron-builder/issues/1393#issuecomment-288191885) cases — not intended and not suitable for all users.
+Doesn't work [on macOs](https://github.com/electron-userland/electron-builder/issues/1370).

 **Note:** The GitHub API currently has a rate limit of 5000 requests per user per hour.
 An update check uses up to 3 requests per check.